-That’s analogous to throwing away 15 lbs. worth of food from your refrigerator or freezer every time you eat a pound of a chicken, pig, or cow.
+That’s analogous to throwing away 16 lbs. of food from your refrigerator or freezer every time you eat a pound of a chicken, turkey, pig, or cow.
 Grain fed to billions of animals could be fed to 925 million starving people, helping to eliminate global hunger.
 If people would stop eating animals, there would be more food for starving people.

 Vegans don’t eat animals because they care about animals and people.
-The question you should ask is not “Why don’t vegans care about people?”
-The question you should ask is “Why don’t people who eat animals stop eating them so the grain used to feed them could be used to save the lives of starving people?”
+The question you should ask is not “Why don’t vegans care about people?” but rather “Why don’t people who eat animals stop eating them so the grain used to feed them could be used to save the lives of starving people?”
 Feeling compassionate doesn’t make you compassionate.
 Your actions determine your level of compassion.

 Vegans inform people about the environmental devastation of factory farming and work to end it which positively impacts people’s lives and preserves the environment that sustains them.

 The antibiotics and growth hormones factory workers inject into animals, the diseases they contract, and the chemicals they ingest also lead to stroke, diabetes, heart disease, and cancer killing millions of people.

 Vegans inform people who consume animals and animal byproducts about the benefits of eating plant-based food to help them live longer and more healthful lives.
 In the process, a shift to eating more plant-based foods could significantly reduce health care costs which also benefits people.